uio-carpentry/organisational/meetings/200325-board-meeting.md

 Mathworks (matlab) --> we all get this email.
 Should we offer matlab Carpentry workshop.
 Follow up with him.

 **Actions**:
-- the new board will go through the governance documents and will update it accordingly.
+- [ ] The new board will go through the governance documents and will update it accordingly.
-- The new board needs to check access to **uio-carpentry** github organization.
+- [x] The new board needs to check access to **uio-carpentry** github organization.
 Contact Annika if you needs to have write access to uio-carpentry github organization.
-- New board will organize appointment.
+- [ ] New board will organize appointment.
 Chair, vice-chair and communication officer;
-- Annika: doodle for setting up the next meeting.
+- [ ] Annika: doodle for setting up the next meeting.
-- Annika will write an on-boarding document for new board members.
+- [x] Annika will write an on-boarding document for new board members.
-- Elin will follow up with Mathworks and see if they are willing to teach Carpentry matlab workshops at UiO.
+- [x] Elin will follow up with Mathworks and see if they are willing to teach Carpentry matlab workshops at UiO.